golemfactory/yagna-docs/see-also/quick-launch-on-hybrid-net.md

 ### Installation

 We have enabled providers and requestors to run their nodes with hybrid net feature.
 You are very welcome to try it out!
+Experimental Golem Network implementation provides better network scalability as well as increases performance with lower time responses and faster data transfers.

 #### Provider
 Open your terminal and type:

 ```
-curl -ksSf https://join.golem.network/as-provider | YA_INSTALLER_CORE=pre-rel-v0.11.0 YA_INSTALLER_VM=pre-rel-v0.2.12-rc3 bash -
+curl -ksSf https://join.golem.network/as-provider | YA_INSTALLER_CORE=pre-rel-v0.11.0 YA_INSTALLER_VM=v0.2.12 bash -
 ```

 for further details regarding simple Provider node setup please follow [Becoming a provider](https://handbook.golem.network/provider-tutorials/provider-tutorial#initial-setup) tutorial.